 Crawford was born in Lawrence County, Indiana, on April 15, 1835.
 While a student in the Bedford Academy, he began to study law and, in 1858, was admitted to the bar.
 The following year, he moved to Kansas and began practice at Garnett.
 On December 6, 1859, he was elected a member of the First State Legislature, which did not meet until March 26, 1861.
 At the end of six weeks’ service as a legislator, he resigned his seat in the house to enter the army and raised a company, of which he was commissioned as a captain.
 His company was assigned to the Second Kansas Infantry, with which regiment he served until March 1862, when he was assigned to the command of Troop A, Second Kansas Cavalry.
 While commanding this troop, he distinguished himself by leading a charge against and capturing a battery of four guns near Old Fort Wayne, Oklahoma.

-At that time Major Van Antwerp, an old West Pointer, who was at that time Inspector-General on the staff of General James G. Blunt, saw the charge, and as the captured guns were being brought within the Union lines, rode over to General Blunt and asked: “Who is the officer that led that charge?”
+At that time, Major Van Antwerp, an old West Pointer, who was at that time Inspector-General on the staff of General James G. Blunt, saw the charge and, as the captured guns were being brought within the Union lines, rode over to General Blunt and asked: “Who is the officer that led that charge?”
 General Blunt answered: “Captain Crawford of the Second Kansas Cavalry.”
-“Do you know, General,” said Van Antwerp, “that if that man had been with Napoleon at Lodi, and had done what he did here today, he would have been made a marshal on the field?”
+“Do you know, General,” said Van Antwerp, “that if that man had been with Napoleon at Lodi and had done what he did here today, he would have been made a marshal on the field?”

 He retired to Topeka and was the author of Kansas in the ’60s, a work that attracted much attention as a picture of conditions in early Kansas history.
 He died on October 21, 1913.